Lakes are known for Trophy Walleye, Northern Pike and

 Pike and Yellow Perch.

-In the Spring, the best way to catch a trophy Ontario
+the Spring, the best way to catch a trophy Ontario Walleye

-Walleye is to troll along the shoreline just before dark
+is to troll along the shoreline just before dark or at day-break.

-morning or late evening close to shore but during the
+in the early morning or late evening close to shore but during

-start while trolling along deep drop-offs or deep weed
+while trolling along deep drop-offs or deep weed beds.

-lure, but may be more challenging to catch through the
+but may be more challenging to catch through the summer months.

-summer months.
-Fall in Ontario often brings another peak
+Fall in Ontario often brings another peak of walleye feeding

 or minnow are Ontario walleye angling favorites.